Doomed5G/canarygen/README.md

 Unfortunately network breaches happen.
 Fortunately canary tokens make sure you can find it out rather sooner than later.

 ## About the script
-This is a simple shell script will create and place canary tokens.
+This is a simple shell script that will create and place canary tokens.
 To optimize for your own environment, some changes will be necessary.

 #### randomize file type